cn-uofbasel/ccn-lite/doc/tutorial/tutorial.md

 ## Scenario 5: NFN request with Compute Server Interaction
 ![](demo-function-call-ext.png)
-This scenario explains how to setup an NFN-node which can interact with an Compute Server.
+This scenario explains how to setup an NFN-node which can interact with a Compute Server.
 A compute server is an externel application which can execute functions written in a high level programming language.
 Instead of a complex Compute Server a simple dummyserver is used in this scenario.
 The function "/test/data" should be called.